Epioblasma: Conservation status

 This entire genus is imperiled.
 In this genus, 15 species or subspecies are believed to be extinct.
-Of those remaining, all are federally protected species.
+Of those remaining, all are federally protected species in the United States.
 The last to be listed as a federally endangered species was Epioblasma triquetra, which was listed in 2012.

 This group of freshwater mussels is threatened primarily by habitat alteration as are other freshwater mussels.
 Dams, erosion, and pollution appear to be the primarily threats.
 Some workers recognize additional species not currently on the official list of recognized species.